oresat/oresat-linux/docs/index.rst

 What is OreSat?
 ---------------

-OreSat is a small open source satellite from Oregon by PSAS (Portland State Aerospace Society).
+OreSat is a open source CubeSat from Oregon by PSAS (Portland State Aerospace Society).

 .. note::